How to properly prepare for an audit

-Tip: carry out the internal audit ‘document control’.
+Tip: perform the internal audit ‘document control’.
 You can see this as a dress rehearsal before the external audit.
 Take this internal audit seriously and test the system against the standard.
-Perform the internal audit at least 1x per year on the mandatory documentation, preferably well (+ / – 1 month) before the external audit.
+Perform the internal audit at least 1x per year on the mandatory documentation, preferably well (+/- 1 month) before the external audit.
 Point for attention: guarantee the independence of the internal auditor.

 Perform annual process audits!
 During the audit, processes will also be tested: the entire process from the request for a product/service to the delivery/final product.
 By testing processes regularly in the organization you will pick up the mistakes yourself and an auditor does not have to do this anymore.
 Make sure that this is done by an independent person.

 Use the management review to evaluate your own system.
 Look back on last year with regard to instruments, methods and results.
-Determine the new strategy, determine what improvements are possible and determine what developments or changes may affect your organization.
+Determine the new strategy, determine what improvements are possible and determine what developments or changes may affect your organisation.

 Practical audit preparation

 You want the audit to be as well prepared as possible.
 Is the audit scheduled?
 Have you received an audit plan?
 If so, you should know who the auditor wants to speak to and what topics will be covered.
 A good starting point for your final preparations: inform colleagues who will be interviewed, bundle documents, make space available and provide coffee and/or lunch.

-Have you taken care of all these points, are you prepared in every detail?
+Are all these points covered, are you prepared in every detail?
 Then there is no reason to panic.
 Have confidence and exude this.